When it comes to fake friends, we have all had them and we have all been one.

 When I think back to how terrible of a friend I was to certain people when I was younger, the guilt, shame, self-hate, and embarrassment is so bad, it would paralyze me if I had not built a life around those lessons learned.

 What hurts even more, is that I was always a fake friend to the absolute best people.

-I would give all my love, care, and attention to the people in my life who were just as toxic and just as fake of a friend to me as I was to these friends who were the most deserving.
-This negative feedback loop justified my narcissistic, hypocritical behavior and cemented my bad luck and self-sabotaging ways.
+I would give all of my love, care, and attention to the people in my life who were just as toxic and just as fake of a friend to me as I was to the true friends who were the most deserving.

-The ability to put up with fake friends is directly tied to your low self-esteem, non-existent confidence, and lack of boundaries.
-It’s all about how willing you are to continue being a fake friend to yourself.
+The ability to put up with fake friends will always tie into how willing you are to continue being a fake friend to yourself.